New England Regional Art Museum: Management

 At the time of construction in 1983, the New England Regional Art Museum Reserve Trust Board was established.
 This body managed the museum and its operations until 2005 when Armidale Dumaresq Council was appointed Manager of the Reserve Trust by order of the Minister for Lands.

 In June 2008, the Reserve Trust was renamed the Armidale Community Cultural Reserve Trust.
 Armidale Dumaresq Council continued to manage the museum as Reserve Trust Manager until July 1, 2008 when NERAM Limited, a new not-for-profit company Limited by Guarantee took ownership and commenced managing operation of the facilities and artworks in its care.

-The museum’s program includes a mixture of touring exhibitions from other institutions and displays and exhibitions curated in-house from the collections.
+The museum’s program includes a mixture of touring exhibitions from other institutions, displays and exhibitions curated in-house from the collections.
 Regional artists are also invited to submit exhibition proposals of their work.

 Support and funding

 "NERAM does not receive its core funding in the same way as other regional galleries in NSW, which are owned by their local government authority."

 NERAM is an incorporated body.
-Its income is derived from a funding agreement with the Armidale Regional Council (formerly Armidale Dumaresq Council), triennial operational grants from the NSW government, philanthropic support from the Margaret Olley Art Trust, membership fees, project grants, donations, art class fees, commercial sponsorship, shop trading, functions hire and fundraising.
+Its income is derived from a funding agreement with the Armidale Regional Council (formerly Armidale Dumaresq Council), operational grants from the NSW government through Create NSW, philanthropic support from the Margaret Olley Art Trust, membership fees, project grants, donations, art class fees, commercial sponsorship, shop trading, functions hire and fundraising.

 The NERAM Foundation was established in 2009 to support the museum, and the Friends of NERAM provides membership and community involvement.
 The museum's major annual fundraising project, 'Packsaddle', is an exhibition and commissioned sale of original artworks provided by galleries and artists from across Australia; the funds raised are donated for the acquisition of works for the NERAM Collection.
 The ongoing Adopt-an-Artwork fundraising program raises funds from donors to support the conservation treatment of collection items.